surpher/PactSwiftPMExample/README.md

 ##### Notes
 Following best practices, you should write and run your unit tests before checking if the app works, do you agree?

-To avoid running 4 commands to start the mock service, build, test and shut down the mock service, there's a `build_test.sh` script in this repo that takes care of creating the `./tmp` folder, starting up the _pact-mock-service_, building the project, running the test, and then shutting down the service.
+To avoid running 4 commands to start the mock service, build, test and shut down the mock service, there's a `scripts/build_test.sh` script in this repo that takes care of creating the `./tmp` folder, starting up the _pact-mock-service_, building the project, running the test, and then shutting down the service.
 You should probably set up your own test script/s based on your own requirements.